btfranklin/cached_pipeline/README.md

 - **`exclude_args`**: A list of argument names (as strings) to exclude from the cache key.
 This is useful when certain arguments cannot be pickled or should not influence caching.

+**Warning**: Excluding arguments that affect the function's output can lead to incorrect caching behavior.
+The cache will return the result based on the included arguments, ignoring changes in the excluded arguments.
+Only exclude arguments that do not influence the function's output, such as unpickleable objects or instances that do not affect computation.

 ### Building a Pipeline

 Here's an example of how to build a pipeline using cached functions: